-Category Project Delivery Partners Estimated cost Potential source of funding Estimated timescales Notes State of readiness Physical Infrastru Physical Infrastructure Highways Improvements to Gailey Island National Highways Not known scc s106 contribution (from i54 South Staffordshire development) Full funding or a delivery mechanism still to be agreed.
+Category Project Delivery Partners Estimated cost Potential source of funding Estimated timescales Notes State of readiness Physical Infrastru ucture Highways Improvements to Gailey Island National Highways Not known SCC \$106 contribution (from i54 South Staffordshire development) Full funding or a delivery mechanism still to be agreed.
 1-5 years Development Consent Order for WMI approved in May 2020.
-This will have implications for the Gailey island Highways M54 to M6 link road (Option B West) National Highways £175-200m National Highways; End of construction 2024-25 The Secretary of State approved the Development Consent order in April 2022 and the scheme is programmed for completion in 2024-25.
+Scheme progressing through technical approval.
+Construction start 2024.
+Highways M54 to M6 link road (Option B West) National Highways £175-200m National Highways; End of construction 2024-25 Preparation work paused; new delivery partner being sought.
+The Secretary of State approved the Development Consent order in April 2022.
 Highways ROF Featherstone access road SCC, developer £20m Public sector funding; Developer contribution By 2025, in line with M54 to M6 link road Funded by SFG.
 Technical approval progressing in line with s38, s111 and NR Bridge Agreements.
 Highways Potential junction improvements at White Hill/Meddins Lane and Meddins Lane/Enville Road, Kinver; alongside measures to increase sustainable travel to school.
-SCC/developer Not known S106 None identified Potential improvements/measures should be considered by the developers of identified housing sites
+SCC/developer Not known S106 Planning Application submitted, work yet to commence on site.
+Potential improvements/measures should be considered by the developers of identified housing sites Highways Potential HGV parking and SCC/Developers Not known Section 106 None This will be included in the

-Category Project Delivery Partners Estimated cost Potential source of funding Estimated timescales Notes State of readiness Highways Potential HGV parking and routing issues relating to the WMI proposal SCC/Developers Not known Section 106 None identified Identified in District Transport Strategy: October 2017.
-Feasibility works has been undertaken , caamess Highways Provision of electric charging points on-street and on public car parks.
-SCC/Parish Council's /Developers Circa £10K SCC to seek to take advantage of grants and bidding opportunities, approx. £7.5k per double point None identified Identified in District Transport Strategy: October 2017.
-Kinver Parish Council have recently been successful in implementing.
-Staffordshire EV strategy currently being finalised.
-Highways Delivery on a distributor road from Pendeford Mill Lane to Lane Green Road, Bilbrook SCC/Developers Not known On site secured through Section 106 From 2022 Identified in the SAD to be delivered alongside safeguarded land.
-Highways Delivery on a distributor road from Keepers Lane to Wergs Hall Road, Codsall SCC/Developers Not known On site secured through Section 106 From 2022 Identified in the SAD to be delivered alongside safeguarded land.
-Highways Improvements to the A41 Holyhead Road, Heath House Lane, Wrottesley Park Road junction SCC Not known Section 106 From 2024 This is subject to an impact assessment to be provided by the safeguarded land site in Perton (site 239) that is now being allocated through the Local Plan Review.
-This will determine an appropriate scheme of mitigation.
-Highways Pendeford Mill Lane/Barnhurst Lane - signalisation SCC/Developer Not known Section 106 / Section 278 From 2025 Highway mitigation associated with Local Plan developments in Bilbrook Highways Wobaston Rd/Lawn Lane - signalisation SCC/Developer Not known Section 106 / Section 278 From 2025 Highway mitigation associated with Local Plan developments in Bilbrook Highways Wolverhampton Rd/Histons Hill/Elliots Lane SCC/Developer Not known Section 106 / Section 278 From 2025 Highway mitigation associated with Local Plan developments in Bilbrook Highways Improved walking and cycling facilities - Bilbrook SCC/Developer Not known Section 106 / Section 278 From 2025 Various walking and cycling infrastructure improvements associated with Bilbrook
+Category Project Delivery Partners Estimated cost Potential source of Estimated Notes State of

+funding timescales readiness

+routing issues relating to the identified updated District Integrated

+WMI proposal Transport Strategy 2024.

+Feasibility works has been

+undertaken

+Highways Provision of electric charging SCC/Parish Circa £10K SCC to seek to take None This will be included in the

+points on-street and on public Council's advantage of grants identified updated District Integrated

+car parks. /Developers and bidding Transport Strategy

+opportunities, 2024.Kinver Parish Council

+approx. £7.5k per have recently been

+double point successful in implementing.

+Staffordshire EV strategy

+currently being finalised.

+Highways Delivery of a distributor road SCC/Developers Not known On site secured From 2022 Housing development

+from Pendeford Mill Lane to through Section 106 commenced, currently 116

+Lane Green Road, Bilbrook dwellings completed, 48

+· · under construction.

+Highways Delivery of a distributor road SCC/Developers Not known On site secured From 2022 - Identified in the SAD to be

+from Keepers Lane to Wergs Hall through Section 106 no further delivered alongside

+Road, Codsall update at safeguarded land.

+this time.

+Highways Improvements to the A41 SCC Not known Section 106 From 2024.
+This is subject to an impact

+Holyhead Road, Heath House Currently 123 assessment to be provided

+Lane, Wrottesley Park Road dwellings by the safeguarded land site

+junction under in Perton (site 239) that is

+construction now being allocated through

+and 97 to be the Local Plan Review.
+This

+started. will determine an

+appropriate scheme of

+mitigation.

+Highways Pendeford Mill Lane/Barnhurst SCC/Developer Not known Section 106 / Section From 2025 Highway mitigation

+Lane - signalisation 278 associated with Local Plan

+developments in Bilbrook

+Highways Wobaston Rd/Lawn Lane - SCC/Developer Not known Section 106 / Section From 2025 Highway mitigation

+- , signalisation , ' 278 associated with Local Plan

+developments in Bilbrook

+Highways Wolverhampton Rd/Histons SCC/Developer Not known Section 106 / Section From 2025 Highway mitigation

+- , Hill/Elliots Lane , , 278 associated with Local Plan

+· · developments in Bilbrook